-Toyota RAV4 Plug-In Hybrid engines, drive & performance
+Toyota RAV4 Plug-In Hybrid performance, top speed, engine

 The Toyota RAV4 Plug-in Hybrid is quick, quiet and refined, but it’s not as much fun to drive as a Ford Kuga